IGE-OpenReproLab2025/training-sessions-material/upload_data_basics.md

 ## COPY TO IGE-CALCUL1

+IGE-calcul1 is a cluster accessible to anyone in the IGE

-If you are outside the lab or via WIFI : `ssh agalan@ige-ssh.u-ga.fr`
+If you are outside the lab or via WIFI, you need to connect first to ige-ssh: `ssh agalan@ige-ssh.u-ga.fr`

 Connect and configure your access to ige-calcul1 following the first steps of [this tutorial](https://ige-calcul.github.io/public-docs/docs/clusters/Ige/ige-calcul1.html)

-The mirror of your private-storage is located at `/mnt/summer/openreprolab/USER_GITHUB`
+A mirror of your private-storage that you have in the OpenReproLab cloud is located at `/mnt/summer/openreprolab/USER_GITHUB` on calcul1

-Then you can upload data from your personnal computer with : `rsync -rav MONDOSSIER  calcul1:/mnt/summer/openreprolab/USER_GITHUB/`
+Then you can upload data from your personnal computer with : `rsync -rav MONDOSSIER  calcul1:/mnt/summer/openreprolab/USER_GITHUB/` or from another place on calcul1 : `cp data /mnt/summer/openreprolab/USER_GITHUB/.`

+Be aware that you have different identities on the cloud and on calcul1 :
+  - on the cloud you are logued via your github account
+  - on ige-calcul1 you are logued via your agalan account

+That means that when you create a sub-directory in your private-storage on the cloud, you cannot write to it on calcul1 and conversly

+We suggest that you create two sub-directories :
+  - one from calcul1 : INPUTS-calcul1
+  - one from the cloud : OUTPUTS-cloud

+This way, in a notebook you will be able to read the files in INPUTS and write to OUTPUTS (choose the right names for your directories !)